Iceland the land of Fire and Ice. A place where glaciers and active volcanoes exist.

 Considered to be the typical Icelandic house structure the Turf houses are very emblematic of Iceland.

-But the fact is that they were structured like that from the necessity of adopting the lifestyle to the natural surroundings and conditions and yet they turned up to be so irresistible.
+But the fact is that they were structured like that from the necessity of adopting the lifestyle to the natural surroundings and conditions and yet they turned out to be so irresistible.
 Unfortunately, we can’t see many of them in Iceland nowadays.

 If you’d like to find out the history of Reykjavik and how this city evolved from a village way back from the Vikings time till present a great place for a visit is the city’s open-air museum of Árbær.
 It’s where you’ll see an authentic Icelandic livelihood presented in over 20 different village houses.
 For more on the Icelandic culture and history, a visit to the National Museum is a must.
 Viewable from every angle of the city, the landmark of Reykjavik Hallgrimskirkja church it can’t be missed.
 Next, the imposing architectural building Harpa Reykjavik Concert Hall and Conference Centre is worth a visit.
 The entrance for both is free.